Tottenham upset by resurgent Villa; Chelsea held at Forest

 Tottenham has endured a poor string of results with just two victories in the club’s last seven games undermining its push for a top-four finish.

+Even though Conte guided the club into the Champions League last season, he described that achievement as a “miracle” and insisted he will continue to be realistic with the club.

+“I know what is the (financial) reality because I am the coach,” Conte said after the game.
+“If you ask me if I’m scared, I’m not scared.
+I believe in my work, I believe in these players, but don’t ask me for things I cannot promise you.”

-Spurs struggled to create chances throughout and players were booed off after a third home defeat from their last five games.
+Spurs struggled to create chances throughout against Villa and players were booed off after a third home defeat from their last five games.

 Liverpool can climb above Tottenham by winning at Brentford on Monday.